CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    - Click on **Create new (4)** under Azure Database Migration Service.

       ![](media/E2T5S10-1809.png)

+      > **Note:** Continue creating a new Azure Database Migration Service even if a pre-existing one is already populated.
+The pre-existing service will not include the Deployment ID.

 1. On the **Create Azure Database Migration Service** window, enter the following details and click on **Create (3)**: